We all want to reduce the number of animals used in toxicity testing – do we really need to test all our new drugs in two different species?

 The working group reviewed existing safety data from compounds tested in two species, to see whether it would have been possible to gain the same level of safety information using a single species.
 The group included representatives from global pharmaceutical companies, contract research organisations, academic institutions and government regulators, all toxicologists with expertise in running or reviewing these studies.
 They took reasonable steps to ensure that the compounds were not cherry-picked and made decisions about the data without knowing which compound was which (blinded).

 Of the 172 compounds analysed, 39 were tested in only one species – a monkey was used in 34 of these (mostly biologicals).
-The remaining 133 compounds were tested in two species: a rodent or rabbit and a non-rodent such as a dog or monkey.
+The remaining 133 compounds were tested in two species: a rodent or rabbit and a non-rodent such as a dog or a monkey.
 Rats were the most commonly used rodents (115 substances), while dogs (68) and monkeys (55) were the most commonly used non-rodents.

 In 66% of cases (81/125) where two species had been used in tests, the submitting company felt they could have made relevant decisions about safety using only a single species.
-However, it can be difficult to predict up-front which species would lead to the most useful data, as the rodent species provides the most helpful data in some cases, while the non-rodent species is more useful in others.
+However, it can be difficult to predict up-front which species would lead to the most useful data, as the rodent species provide the most helpful data in some cases, while the non-rodent species is more useful in others.

 An opportunity to reduce second species use